Application of the Charter of the French language

 Changes to the Charter of the French language

-As explained on the Modernization of the Charter of the French language page of the Québec government's website, the Charter has been amended to underline the fact that French is the only official language of Québec and the common language of the Québec nation.
-Québec's government departments and agencies have a leading role to play in using, promoting, protecting and ensuring the development of the French language in Québec.
-To guide them, a number of measures were introduced on June 1, 2023.
+As explained on the Modernization of the Charter of the French language page at Québec.ca, the Charter has been amended to underline the fact that French is the only official language of Québec and the common language of the Québec nation.
+Québec government departments and agencies have a leading role to play in using, promoting, protecting and ensuring the development of the French language in Québec.
+To guide them, a number of measures have been introduced since June 1, 2023.

-- adopt a language directive that describes when we can use a language other than French;
+- adopted a language directive that describes when we can use a language other than French;

-- implement measures to ensure that French is used exclusively to communicate with the public—except in the situations below provided for by law.
+- implemented measures to ensure that French is used exclusively to communicate with the public—except in the situations provided for by law or regulation (see below).

 Exceptions

-Under the new requirements, we can communicate with you in English if you are an individual and any of the following apply:
+Under the current requirements, we can communicate with you in English if you are an individual and any of the following apply:

 - We were communicating with you in English before May 13, 2021 (in which case we consider you have an acquired right).